-11 Best Places to Visit in June
+16 Best Places to Visit in June

-Head to Tasmania for the chance to see whales and the southern lights.
+Head to Tasmania for the chance to see some of its main tourist attractions: whales and the southern lights.
 Beeline to Basel to check out cutting-edge art from international artists.

-For inspiration planning your summer vacation, see our list of the best places to visit in June.
+For inspiration on planning your summer vacation, see our list of the best places to visit in June.

 2. Basel, Switzerland

 If art inspires your travels, you must visit Basel in June.
-That's when the Swiss city hosts its yearly art show, Art Basel, which draws influential artists and their fans from around the world.
+That's when this Swiss city hosts its yearly art show, Art Basel, which draws influential artists and their fans from around the world.
 Expect to be immersed in creativity, provocative works, and remarkable installations throughout your trip.
 Check the latest schedule for information on artist talks and other events throughout the city.

 Art is just the beginning of what makes Basel a great place to visit in June, though.
 The second-largest city in Switzerland brims with cultural attractions.
 Tour the atmospheric Old Town to see historic architecture, medieval churches, and eye-catching fountains.